Want to create an Opt-in page that converts more visitors into leads?

 Pro Tip: If there is an image of a person on the page, and that person in the photo is looking towards the copy on the page, the users will follow their line of sight.

-The text on the page should have value added to it and shouldn’t just be written to increase word count.
+The text on your opt in page should have value added to it and shouldn’t just be written to increase word count.

 The copy should be scannable for the readers’ convenience.